cypienta/docs/docs/source/deploy.rst

     **FlowModelARN:**\ The ARN of the subscribed model package for MITRE flow detector

-    The recommended value for parameter:
+    Recommended value for parameter:

-    ChunkSize: The size of a single chunk that will be processed at a time for an input file uploaded to S3.
+    **ChunkSize:**\ The size of a single chunk that will be processed at a time for an input file uploaded to S3.
 Recommended chunk_size is below ``50000``.